 BT: For one net?
-For a monk net, it wouldn't be that much.
-The monk net would only be five hundred dollars.
+Well a monk net wouldn't be that much.
+A monk net would only be five hundred dollars.
 But a bluefish net would be very expensive.
 It'd be a thousand dollars, maybe fifteen hundred dollars because there's just tremendous amount of webbing.